-Schubmehl-Prein Family Professor of Computer Science & Engineering
+Schubmehl-Prein Family Professor of Computer Science and Engineering

 Research Interests: Technology and society, engineering failures, “gender gap” in face recognition accuracy